-The first thing that is really important to remember is
+The first thing that is important to remember is

 that all babies are individuals.

-The second important point is that babies should not show regression or go backwards or plateau for a long time with their skills.
+The second important point is that babies should not show regression or go backward or plateau for a long time with their skills.

 Of course, as your baby learns new skills, they may forget to practice an older skill.
 Perhaps your baby was rolling from front to back, but as they learn to push up on their arms and explore what is in front of them, they forget that they know how to roll because they are so distracted by the world they are exploring.
 This is common, but losing skills completely without developing new ones is a red flag.

 The final important point about milestones is babies should never skip developmental milestones.

 Each milestone builds on the previous one, so it is essential to spend time working on each milestone.
 Some babies go straight to walking without ever crawling, and parents applaud this, but crawling is a critical milestone to build core strength, balance, sensory skills, and visual skills.
 If this milestone is skipped, a lot of opportunity for development is lost.
 Encourage every milestone along the way.